immunant/selfrando/README.md

 ## License
 The Linux-compatible version of `selfrando` is offered under the [Affero General Public License version 1](http://www.affero.org/oagpl.html).

-Visit http://immunant.com if you are interested in a commercial support to protect your software with `selfrando` on Windows, Android, and Linux.
+Visit http://runsafesecurity.com if you are interested in a commercial support to protect your software with `selfrando` on Windows, Android, and Linux.

-### Contributing
-We welcome help in any way.
-Please sign our [contributor license agreement](http://immunant.com/page/contribute) before submitting any patches or pull requests.

 ## Acknowledgements
 Researchers from University of California, Irvine, Technische Universität Darmstadt (Germany), and the [Tor Project](https://blog.torproject.org/blog/selfrando-q-and-georg-koppen) contributed to the development of selfrando.